she0305/she0305.github.io/_career/2-Contribution.md

 3. Centralized workflow management
 4. Reduced the total time of the workflow by ~20%

-**Contribution 5 ✅:** Platform Development — Infrastructure <br/>
-**What Does This Do? 🙋:** Enabling deployment automation and continuous delivery with Kubernetes. <br/>
-**Description 🗒️:**
-1. Learning and adopting Kubernetes suggested by our intern Dennis!
-2. Deploying 3DT (Dynamic Data Deliverable Tracker) with Kubernetes and Sealed Secrets
-3. Automating the (Azure Kubernetes Service) AKS deployment with Terraform
-4. Working with the development team to troubleshoot and resolve issues
-5. Studying for CKA (Certified Kubernetes Administrator)

 <p align="center">
   <img src="/assets/images/workflow.gif" width="500">
   <br/>